Aviation Accident Attorney For Plane Crash Cases

 Hire an Attorney and Commercial Pilot

 John has been representing those involved in aircraft accidents for over 30 years.
-In the past few years, aviation accident lawyer John O’Connell has represented families of those killed in aircraft that have crashed in the mountains throughout Colorado; those injured in helicopter crashes in mountainous terrain; those hurt in aviation instruction crashes; as well as those hurt in large airliner accidents and emergency evacuation incidents.
+In the past few years, aviation accident lawyer and commercial pilot John O’Connell has represented families of those killed in aircraft that have crashed in the mountains throughout Colorado; those injured in helicopter crashes in mountainous terrain; those hurt in aviation instruction crashes; as well as those hurt in large airliner accidents and emergency evacuation incidents.
 He has also represented families of those killed in air show accidents as well as mid-air collisions.
 He is licensed to practice law in Colorado, Florida, Massachusetts, and Hawaii.

 John started litigating aviation cases while practicing in Boston, Massachusetts.
 He then expanded his practice to Florida, Colorado and then Hawaii.
 He has been lead attorney in aviation cases nationally.
 He is available for consultation, co-counsel and direct representation on aviation related plane crash cases.

 Reasons For A Plane Crash